ssc-oscar/lookup/README.md

 ```

-### 9. How to go from Commit-ID to Time and Author
+### 9. How to get the Author and Time from Commit-ID
 #### Commit to time+author: /da0_data/basemaps/c2taFullP.{0..31}.s
 ```